 The targeted individual or group will also be invited to meet with BEST Roo Responders (link) for support, resource referrals, and guidance on self-advocacy and action.

-The individual or group identified as having expressed the perceived bias will be contacted by Dr. Wyatt as well for purposes of providing notice of the report, sharing educational resources on inclusive expression, and to offer an opportunity to discuss the reported expression in more detail.
+The individual or group identified as having expressed the perceived bias will be contacted by the BEST Coordinator as well for purposes of providing notice of the report, sharing educational resources on inclusive expression, and to offer an opportunity to discuss the reported expression in more detail.

 For a visual representation of this process, visit Path of Report: No Formal Action Available (link).